Friday, January 27, 2017

 Valentine mantel

-I don't usually decorate up for "holidays" that happen between Christmas and Easter - mostly because after I get done putting up all things holiday I just want our home to stay "basic" through the rest of the winter.
+I don't usually decorate up for "holidays" that happen between Christmas and Easter - mostly because after I get done putting up all things holiday I just want our home to stay simple through the winter.
 But I had seen several cute Valentine ideas on Pinterest and I knew I had all of the supplies for a cute banner!

 It took me about an hour to make and it brightens up the den - I am really pleased with how the vision in my head turned out just right!

-I started with the rest of the wide burlap ribbon I had purchased from Michael's a couple of years ago.
+I started with the rest of the wide burlap ribbon I had purchased a couple of years ago.
 I cut six equal lengths of it and ironed it flat.

 Then I made a template of a heart from cardstock and cut out 6 hearts in assorted fabric scraps.
 Some of the fabrics were flimsy, so I ironed some interfacing on those first.